Welcome to Munzee!

 RetireMyths: Any mythological munzee owned by Inactive/Retired players will be archived until the player becomes active again.
 RetireMyths only appear on the map at random intervals.

 Rover: The beloved robo dog!
 You can buy a Rover from the store and unleash it into the Munzee world.
-When other people choose they take it with them.
+When other people choose they can take it with them.
 Some players will pick up many Rovers at a time to travel across the world, and then they'll drop them off at a "kennel," which will register how many miles Rover has traveled.

 RPS: Abbreviation for "Rock, Paper, Scissors" Munzee.
 When captured these munzees launch a Rock, Paper, Scissors minigame where players can earn more points if they win.

 RUM: Abbreviation for "Reseller Unique Munzee."
-These physical munzees are only sold by authorized Munzee Resellers and each features that shops’ logo.
+These munzees are only sold by authorized Munzee Resellers and each features that shops’ logo.

 Seasonal Munzees: These munzees change with the season depending on the hemisphere!
 Depending on where the munzee is deployed it will be either Winter, Spring, Summer or Fall until the season changes.